ucare-uchicago/YCSB/README.md

 UCARE UCHICAGO
 ====================================
 This is our for of YCSB 0.15.0.
-The modifications here are:
+The following bindings have been modified:

+1. Core

+This should affect all bindings.
+I have added a new value generator, the idea is that when inserting a key value pair, while the key generator remains unchanged, the value is generated from a pattern.
+The pattern is specified as: